 If you only do one thing in Tokyo, I beg you to make it this – No matter your age!
 Book your tickets in advance as there is very limited seating and book the drinks deal for 100 yen extra (500 yen otherwise).

 Make sure you arrive a full 50 minutes before the show to take in the bar area with your now included drink because it will blow your mind – And that’s just the beginning!
 I was up in the air about going because admittedly the ticket price is steep, but after going I’d pay twice as much to go again – And I will on my very next visit to Tokyo!

 If you are on a budget book the First Performance Offer (4:00 pm on specific dates) and you will get the lowest price possible plus 2 exclusive gifts: a JPY500 souvenir and pictures with the robots!
 These sell out fast, often weeks in advance so don’t delay.

 I might sound like a broken record now, but serious: the Robot Restaurant Tokyo will change your life and nothing will ever be the same again!

-Because Tokyo is such a huge city, this list needed to be limited to 50 so I could decide on my absolute favourites and preserve my sanity writing this.
-During my research I found plenty more unusual things to do in Tokyo, but just did not have enough time.
+Because Tokyo is such a huge city, this list needed to be limited to 50 so I could decide on my absolute favorites and preserve my sanity writing this.
+During my research, I found plenty more unusual things to do in Tokyo but just did not have enough time.
 Perhaps your preference vary from mine, so take a look and decide if you want to bump any of these Tokyo activities further up the list – or add them to your Tokyo itinerary!